aMiscreant/ESP32c3-Super-Mini-Scipts/README.md

 b.
 Set up a template project:

 You can either start from scratch or use one of ESP-IDF’s example projects as a template.
 Let’s use the Wi-Fi sniffer example:
+Be sure to of set your home directory [. $HOME/esp/esp-idf/export.sh] if the below command doesn't work for you.

     cp -r $IDF_PATH/examples/wifi/sniffer .
     cd sniffer